-Pope begs forgiveness of Indigenous for Canada school abuses
+Pope makes historic apology to Indigenous for Canada abuses

 “For the deplorable conduct of those members of the Catholic Church, I ask forgiveness of the Lord,” Francis said.
 “And I want to tell you from my heart, that I am greatly pained.
 And I unite myself with the Canadian bishops in apologizing.”

+Francis said he felt shame of the role that Catholic educators had played in the harm, “in the abuse and disrespect for your identity, your culture and even your spiritual values,” he said.
+“It is evident that the contents of the faith cannot be transmitted in a way that is extraneous to the faith itself.”

+“It is chilling to think of determined efforts to instill a sense of inferiority, to rob people of their cultural identity, to sever their roots, and to consider all the personal and social effects that this continues to entail: unresolved traumas that have become inter-generational traumas,” he said.

-The trip to Rome by the Indigenous was years in the making but gained momentum last year after the discovery of hundreds of unmarked graves outside some of the residential schools.
+The trip to Rome by the Indigenous was years in the making but gained momentum last year after the discovery of hundreds of unmarked graves outside some of the residential schools in Canada.
 The three groups of Indigenous met separately with Francis over several hours this week, culminating with Friday’s audience.

-Francis spoke in Italian and it wasn’t immediately clear if the audience understood what he had said, though they stood and applauded after he finished.

-And the audience continued on with joyous performances of Indigenous prayers, drum, dance and fiddlers that Francis watched, applauded and at one point gave a thumbs up to.
-The Indigenous then presented him with gifts, including snow shoes.
+Francis spoke in Italian and the Indigenous had English translations to read along.
+The president of the Metis National Council, Cassidy Caron, said the Metis elder sitting next her burst into tears upon hearing what she said was a long-overdue apology.

+“The pope’s words today were historic, to be sure.
+They were necessary, and I appreciate them deeply,” Caron told reporters in St. Peter’s Square.
+“And I now look forward to the pope’s visit to Canada, where he can offer those sincere words of apology directly to our survivors and their families, whose acceptance and healing ultimately matters most.”

-The head of the Metis, Cassidy Caron, presented Francis with a bound book of their people’s stories: Much of what the Indigenous sought to accomplish during their meetings this week was to tell Francis the individual stories of loss and abuse that they suffered.
+Caron presented Francis with a bound book of their people’s stories: Much of what the Indigenous sought to accomplish during their meetings this week was to tell Francis the individual stories of loss and abuse that they suffered.

 The Canadian government has admitted that physical and sexual abuse was rampant at the schools, with students beaten for speaking their native languages.
 That legacy of that abuse and isolation from family has been cited by Indigenous leaders as a root cause of the epidemic rates of alcohol and drug addiction on Canadian reservations.